NitorCreations/DomainReverseMapper/README.md

     java -cp abstract-factory.jar:urm-core.jar com.iluwatar.urm.DomainMapperCli -p com.iluwatar.abstractfactory -i com.iluwatar.abstractfactory.Castle

 This will scan all the classes under the package `com.iluwatar.abstractfactory` except `Castle` that was marked to be ignored and output the markup to your console output.
-By default PlantUML presenter is used, but it can be changed with switch `-s graphviz`.
+By default PlantUML presenter is used, but it can be changed with switch `-s graphviz` or `-s mermaid`.
 If you want to write it to file use switch `-f filename`.
 If you need to scan multiple packages use format `-p "com.package1, com.package2"`.
 Note that under Windows OS the classpath separator is `;` instead of `:`

 ### Using the Maven plugin